 If you want someone else to captain the ship, consider booking a cruise with Hornblower.
 Hornblower Cruises & Events operate multi-level yachts that cruise Newport Harbor.
 Begin with the day with a Hornblower Champagne brunch, book a dinner cruise, or participate in one of the special event cruises.
 Visit the Hornblower website for more information.

 Consider booking a room or suite at the Hyatt Regency Newport Beach.
 The resort offers bicycle rentals, tennis courts, swimming pools, sand volleyball, and a giant outdoor chess board.
-Families wanting a luxury stay in Newport Beach should keep an eye out for the opening of Lido House early in 2018.
+Families wanting a luxury stay in Newport Beach should plan a stay at chic and stylish Lido House.

 Visit Mission San Juan Capistrano, known as the birthplace of Orange County.
 Tranquil gardens, a koi-filled pond, museum, and the newly conserved Serra Chapel offer a rich historical and cultural experience for children and adults.